rbisdorff/Digraph3/docSphinx/tutorial.rst

      Standard deviation (b)                : +0.204
      Partial ranking fairness (a)-(b)      : -0.107

 The valued partial Bachet ranking pays a more accurate attention to the marginal criteria significance weights: 10/60 = 0.167 for the three  Costs criteria and 3/60 = 0.050 for the Benefit criteria.
 Criteria *c01* and *c03* for instance, with a significance of 0.167, are hence given more attention.
 The weighted mean marginal correlation appears slightly lower (+0.098 vs +0.108).
-The standard deviation, however becomes slightly lower, resulting in a slightly better overall fairness score (-0.107 vs -0.132, Lines 19-21).
+The standard deviation being however lower (+0.204 vs +0.240), we obtain a slightly better overall fairness score (-0.107 vs -0.132, see Lines 19-21).

 .. note::